 It's also thanks to the game's exceptional popularity and the work of the FIPJP, that petanque is played at the World Games, the Asian Games, the Mediterranean Games, the Pacific Games and so on...

-The FIPJP is also a founding member of the World Federation of the Sport of Boules (WCSB 1985) which works to have the sport, along with other boules sports, included in the Olympic Games.
-In 1986 petanque was recognised by the Intenational Olympic Committee (C.I.O.).
+The FIPJP is also a founding member of the Confederation Mondial Sport Boules (CMSB 1985) which works to have the sport, along with other boules sports, included in the Olympic Games.
+In 1986 petanque was recognised by the International Olympic Committee (C.I.O.).